MohamedElzalama/cartzy-app/README.md

         <li><strong>View Product Details:</strong> Tap any item to see enlarged images, detailed descriptions, pricing, and options to add to cart with quantity selection.</li>
         <li><strong>Manage Favorites:</strong> Access the Favorites tab to review saved items in a clean grid layout.</li>
         <li><strong>Add to Cart:</strong> From product pages or directly from listings, add items with adjustable quantities; cart updates in real-time.</li>
-        <li><strong>Checkout Process:</strong> Go to the Cart tab to review items, modify quantities, remove products, see total cost, and proceed to checkout.</li>
         <li><strong>Profile Access:</strong> View and edit personal information via the Profile tab.</li>
     </ol>